-Like all other Climbing Walls, we get a lot of questions about setting and grading, so we have put together these Q&A's to help answer some of the most frequently asked questions.
+Like all other climbing walls, we get a lot of questions about setting and grading, so we have put together these Q&A's to help answer some of the most frequently asked questions.

 How do we decide what route to put up?

 This really falls down to the individual route-setter.
-We have a rota of when routes were set so the route-setters have a good idea of which routes need to be stripped, and which ones are not due to come down yet.
+We have a rota of when routes were set so the route-setters have a good idea of which routes need to be taken down, or stripped, and which ones are not due to come down yet.
 We try to have a complete re-set of the centre every three months.
 That's a lot of routes considering most lines have 3 routes and we have over 100 lines of climbing.

 Once the route-setter has decided where they are going to work, they set up their setting and safety lines and strip a route off the wall.
-These holds then get washed in the special detergent.
+These holds then get washed in special detergent.
 The setter will then pick another colour of holds from the storeroom and set a new route.